General Permitting Info

 What is the Permit Process?

-• Pre-application meeting with staff to determine applicable rules - highly recommended
+1. Schedule a pre-application meeting with staff to determine applicable rules (highly recommended).

-• BCWD Staff review - 60 days max from time of complete submittal
+4. BCWD staff will review application within 60 days from time of complete submittal.

-• Denied if permit does not meet rules
+1. Denied – the permit does not meet the rules.

-• Conditional Approval* - permit will be issued once conditions have been met. *most common
+3. Conditionally Approved – the permit will be issued once conditions have been met (most common).

 Scroll to Top